AleksiVirkkala/KideAppBot/README.md

 ### Usage

 1. Running the app
-   1. Clone repo
+   1. Clone repo **with submodules**
+       - **IMPORTANT** I have decided to move code related to the bot-logic to [private submodule](https://github.com/AleksiVirkkala/KideAppBot/tree/master/src/mixins) to avoid it spreading uncontrollably
-   2. requires node.js, run form root directory with `npm run serve`
+   3. requires node.js, run form root directory with `npm run serve`
-   3. Navigate to http://localhost:8080/ with browser
+   4. Navigate to http://localhost:8080/ with browser
 2. Click tree dots from top right corner and select settings
 3. find your bearer token
    1. At https://kide.app/ (when logged in) open web inspector